 Are There Ivy League University Bootcamps?

 Yes, there are Ivy League schools that offer university bootcamps.
 Three Ivy League schools offer university bootcamps through Trilogy Education Services.
 These prestigious universities offer coding bootcamps, and the response has been excellent.
-Here are the three Ivy League university bootcamps.
+Here are the three Ivy League university coding bootcamps.

 Located in New York City, this university bootcamp offers four separate bootcamp courses through its Engineering School.
-These include full stack web development, cyber security, data analytics, and financial technology (FinTech).
+These include full stack web development, cyber security, data analytics, and financial technology (fintech).